-- 0 for auditing row-level events on all tables (0 is the default value of the ADTPATH parameter) - 1 to allow control of which tables are audited.
-Row-level events DLRW, INRW, RDRW, and UPRW are audited only on tables for which the AUDIT flag is set. - 2 to turn on selective row-level auditing and also to include the primary key in audit records (the primary key is only recorded if it is an integer) - see CREATE TABLE and ALTER TABLE in the IBM Informix Guide to SQL: Syntax default value 10, 240 units Bytes
+- 0 for auditing row-level events on all tables - 1 to allow control of which tables are audited.
+Row-level events DLRW, INRW, RDRW, and UPRW are audited only on tables for which the AUDIT flag is set. - 2 to turn on selective row-level auditing and also to include the primary key in audit records (the primary key is only recorded if it is an integer)

+CREATE TABLE and ALTER TABLE in the IBM Informix Guide to SQL: see Syntax